kubernetes/kubernetes/docs/public_ips.md

 (possibly with additional firewall rules).
 The loadbalancer sidecar-pod would create the load-balancer and call the API to report events.

-We could move the cloud-provider load-balancer functionality into a sidecar-pod, but not for V1.
+We might be able to move the cloud-provider load-balancer functionality into a sidecar-pod, but not for V1.

 Likely examples of load-balancer sidecar-pods:
 * hardware load-balancers (Cisco, Big5 etc)